NobitaNoobie/hrmsProject/hrmsApp/MIDDLEWARES.markdown

     * process_exception(request, exception): only if the view raised an exception
     * process_template_response(request, response): only if the view raised an exception.
     * process_response(request, response)

+HOW DOES A CHAIN OF MIDDLEWARES WORK?
+THE ROLE OF get_response():

+Suppose we defined 3 middlewares:
+`MIDDLEWARE = [....,
+            hrmsApp.middleware.FirstMiddleware,
+            hrmsApp.middleware.SecondMiddleware,
+            hrmsApp.middleware.ThirdMiddleware]`

+This order is important.

+Three classes for 3 middlewares are defined in middleware.py file, likeso:

+`class FirstMiddleware:
+    def __init__(self, get_response):
+        get_response = self.get_response
+        print("First Middleware initialization)

+    def __call__(self, request):
+        print("Before First view")
+        response = self.get_response(request) #this takes it to the SecondMiddleware's __call__()method print("After First View")
+        return response

+    `

+`
+class SecondMiddleware:
+    def __init__(self, get_response):
+        get_response = self.get_response
+        print("Second Middleware initialization)

+    def __call__(self, request):
+        print("Before Second view")
+        #response = self.get_response(request)
+        print("After Second View")
+        return response

+    `

+Note that for SecondMiddleware, we do not get_response, this means that, the next middleware in chain, namely ThirdMiddleware, is not referenced at all.
+Check how the order of printing takes place.

+`class ThirdMiddleware:
+    def __init__(self, get_response):
+        get_response = self.get_response
+        print("Third Middleware initialization)

+    def __call__(self, request):
+        print("Before Third view")
+        response = self.get_response(request)
+        print("After Third View")
+        return response
+    `

+When we run the server, the following is printed in the console:

+`
+Third Middleware initialization
+Second Middleware initialization
+First Middleware initialization
+Before First View
+Before Second View
+After Second View
+After First View
+`

+get_response is called just like nested functions.
+Note that the ThirdMiddleware is not called at all.
+This is because it was not nested within SecondMiddleware because we did not use the get_response.